goblimey/ntripcaster/README.md

     STR;BUCU0;Bucharest;RTCM 2.0;1(1),3(60),16(60);0;GPS;EUREF;ROU;44.46;26.12;0;0;Ashtech Z-XII3;none;B;N;520;TU Bucharest
     ENDSOURCETABLE

+This is good.
+Firstly, it shows that your caster is running.
+Secondly, the sourcetable that's returned is a copy of the one in the conf directory, which gives you some confidence that everything is knitted together propery.

-In the server log in the other window you will see:
+In the server log in the first window, the request for the source table produces an exra line:

     Kicking unknown 1 [172.17.0.1] [Sourcetable transferred], connected for 0 seconds

 Now you can shut down the server.
 First you must find the ID of the running image:

-    docker ps
+    sudo docker ps

-produces a list something like:
+That produces a list something like:

     CONTAINER ID  IMAGE        COMMAND                CREATED        STATUS       PORTS     NAMES a5666adfd5d5  68b1841290ef "/bin/sh -c /usr/loc…" 2 minutes ago  Up 2 minutes 2101/tcp  happy_bassi